 It’s customary to get a policy with a $2M (per incident) policy with a $4M aggregate (total per year).

-If you are renting photography studios, this is the bare minimum you need.
-Some ad agencies will ask for proof of this, and require the same.
+If you are renting photography studios, this is the bare minimum you need and it is required.
+Many ad agencies and other types of clients will ask for proof of this, and require the same.

 2. Insurance For Your Equipment – Both What You Own, And What You Rent From Others